OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 Now an Ad Space is ready.
 Next step is to enable the Ad on your application/game.

-## Add the OmniVirt SDK to your project
+## Import the OmniVirt SDK to your project

 1) Download [OmniVirtSDK.unitypackage](https://github.com/OmniVirt/OmniVirtVRPlayer-Unity-Example/raw/master/OmniVirtSDK.unitypackage)